본문 바로가기

 Check Precious Metal Tax Rates to Avoid Unexpected Losses

-With the recent surge in gold investment, the purchase of precious metals through overseas direct purchases has tripled compared to the previous year.
-In response, customs authorities have cautioned that the customs duties and value-added tax (VAT) imposed during the import process may exceed the profit from price differences upon sale, urging consumers to exercise caution.
+Recently, as the gold investment craze continues, the purchase of precious metals through overseas direct purchases has tripled compared to the previous year.
+In response, customs authorities have warned that the customs duties and value-added tax imposed during the import process may exceed the profit margin from selling these items, urging caution.

-Number of Imported Gold and Silver Artifacts at Incheon Airport Soars by 202% This Year
+Number of Imported Gold and Silver Ornaments at Incheon Airport Surges 202% This Year

-According to the Incheon Airport Customs Headquarters on December 30, the number of gold and silver artifacts, including gold bars, imported through overseas direct purchases via Incheon Airport reached 1,086 cases (USD 8.93 million) by the end of November this year.
-This represents a 202% increase in the number of cases and a 124% increase in value compared to 360 cases (USD 3.99 million) during the same period last year.
-During the same period, investment gold and silver coins also recorded 4,084 cases (USD 28.01 million), marking a 90% increase in the number of cases and a 572% increase in value compared to 2,148 cases (USD 4.17 million) in the previous year.
+According to the Incheon Airport Customs Headquarters on December 30, the number of gold and silver ornaments, such as gold bars, imported through overseas direct purchases and brought into Incheon Airport reached 1,086 cases (8.93 million dollars) by the end of November this year.
+This represents a 202% increase in the number of cases and a 124% increase in value compared to 360 cases (3.99 million dollars) during the same period last year.
+During the same period, investment gold and silver coins also recorded 4,084 cases (28.01 million dollars), up 90% in number and 572% in value compared to 2,148 cases (4.17 million dollars) in the previous year.

-This trend is attributed to international gold and silver prices reaching all-time highs, sparking an investment boom in gold and silver domestically.
-As investment demand surged, a new term, "Geumchi Premium" (Gold + Kimchi Premium), emerged to describe domestic gold prices being 15-20% higher than international rates.
-This led to the perception that "it's cheaper to buy from overseas," fueling the sharp rise in overseas direct purchases.
+This surge is attributed to international gold and silver prices reaching all-time highs, sparking an investment boom in gold and silver domestically.
+As investments increased, a new term, "Geumchi Premium" (gold + kimchi premium), emerged to describe domestic gold prices being 15 to 20% higher than international prices.
+This led to a widespread perception that "it's cheaper to buy from overseas," fueling the sharp rise in overseas direct purchases.

-Gold and Silver Bars Subject to 8% Customs Duty and 10% VAT...
-Failing to Calculate Tax Rates Can Lead to Losses
+Gold and Silver Bars Subject to 8% Customs Duty and 10% Value-Added Tax...
+Failing to Calculate Tax Rates Can Be Costly

-However, the Incheon Airport Customs Headquarters has warned that purchasing gold and silver products from overseas solely because they are cheaper than domestic options may result in unexpected losses.
-Gold and silver bars purchased for investment purposes are classified as gold or silver artifacts and are subject to an 8% customs duty and a 10% value-added tax.
-The combined tax burden may exceed the premium on domestically traded items.
+However, the Incheon Airport Customs Headquarters has warned that purchasing gold and silver products overseas simply because they are cheaper than in Korea may result in unexpected losses.
+Gold and silver bars bought for investment purposes are classified as gold and silver ornaments, subject to an 8% customs duty and a 10% value-added tax.
+The total tax burden can exceed the domestic premium on these items.

-In addition, bullion coins such as the "Maple Leaf Silver Coin" (Canada) and the "Eagle Silver Coin" (United States), issued by various governments, are not considered legal tender for circulation but are instead regarded as general or investment goods whose value fluctuates according to the market price of raw materials.
-As a result, while the customs duty rate is 0%, a 10% value-added tax must still be paid.
+In addition, bullion coins issued by various governments, such as the "Maple Leaf Silver Coin" (Canada) and the "Eagle Silver Coin" (United States), are not considered legal tender for circulation but are instead treated as general or investment goods whose value fluctuates with the price of raw materials.
+As a result, even if the customs duty rate is 0%, a 10% value-added tax must still be paid.

-Park Heon, Head of Incheon Airport Customs Headquarters, stated, "With the year-end and New Year holidays approaching, overseas direct purchases of precious metal products for gifts and investment are expected to increase further," and urged, "Please make sure to fully understand the applicable tax rates for each item before making a purchase to avoid confusion during the customs clearance process."
+Park Heon, Director of the Incheon Airport Customs Headquarters, stated, "With the year-end and New Year holidays approaching, overseas direct purchases of precious metal products for gifts and investment are expected to increase further," and urged, "Please make sure to fully understand the tax rates for each item before purchasing to avoid any confusion during the customs clearance process."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.